 The dyes used in the batik industry are usually synthetic ones, such as red indigosol, which is included vat dyes.
 Vat dyes are one of the most popular dyes used on textiles, particularly on cotton textile materials, but it is naturally insoluble in water.
-In a conventional vat dyeing process, the dye is dissolved using sodium hydrosulfite (hydrose), a powerful reducing agent, followed by so 20 jilizing with sodium hydroxide.
+In a conventional vat dyeing process, the dye is dissolved using sodium hydrosulfite (hydrose), a powerful reducing agent, followed by solubilizing with sodium hydroxide.
 This process creates high pollution problem [3].
 Indigosol Red is chosen based on Cr contained in the batik dye wastewater, where, based on the standard quality, the permissible limit is 1 mg/L, while Indigosol Red dye wastewater has Cr content of 0.91 mg/L, higher than other dyes.
 However, Cr is quickly accumulated in an environment, and if it is not overcome, it affects the environment, especially the waters [2].
 Chromium is needed as an essential nutrient and is needed in small amounts by some organisms, and high levels of chromium can be toxic and mutagenic [4].
 Chromium is toxic and carcinogenic compounds.
 It causes health problems that are difficult to recover in a short time.
 Serious diseases include liver, kidney, dermatitis.
-Batik wastewater directly discharged into the environment wit that first processing will reduce the penetration of light that affects the dissolved oxygen in the water [5].
+Batik wastewater directly discharged into the environment without first processing will reduce the penetration of light that affects the activity of photosynthesis of aquatic organisms.
+The thin layer of dye in the waters also decreases the dissolved oxygen in the water [5].